dkmiller/Paxos/README.txt

 commands.
 Under these assumptions, our approach is to only spawn a Scout after the process with "pid" N-1 has written its log file.

-Logs for the various processes are created in the LOG folder, which should be ignored (along with its contents) while grading.
+Logs for the various processes are created in the folder LOG, which should be ignored (along with its contents) while grading.
+However, the LOG folder *needs to exist, and be writable by server.py*, otherwise our implementation will not work.